LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W05-D1-NodeAndDevTools.md

 # Babel

-Babel.js is a JavaScript compiler that converts modern JavaScript (ES6+) into backwards-compatible versions for older browsers and environments.
+Babel.js is a JavaScript compiler that converts modern JavaScript (ES6+) into backwards-compatible versions, like ES5, for older browsers and environments.
 It’s widely used in web development for compatibility purposes.

+These days (2025), you might use Bable to compile from some newer version of JS, like ES2024, to a version supported by all the browsers, which could be ES5 or ES6.

-Node.js is required to run Babel.
+Note: Node.js is required to run Babel.

 # Webpack